pvanallen/delft-ai-toolkit/README.md

      * The software will take a little time to start up.
 When it finishes, the robot will say "Hello."
        * NOTE: Before you disconnect the battery from the RPi, you must properly shut it down with the following:

        ```bash
        sudo poweroff
        ```
-       * Wait for 10 seconds, after the power off, then it's safe to unplug the power from the RPi
+       * Wait for 10 seconds after the poweroff command, then it is safe to unplug the power from the RPi

 1. **Start the software running in Unity**